moroso/docs/OS/OS.md

   Some components that immediately come to mind are the memory allocators.
 This will be tricky because we need to ensure that pages being used for kernel memory do not get mapped out to processes.
-Debugging facilities will also want asserts and, and maybe even some form of outputting text to a debug console.
+Debugging facilities will also want asserts, and maybe even some form of outputting text to a debug console.

 ## Conversations to have with other teams ##